 “Need to Know” about the Drivers Ed (DE) Waiting List

 Getting onto the DE Waiting List does not cost anything.
-Registrants do not have to pay until they actually register for a course being offered.
+Registrants DO NOT pay the $60 for the course until they actually register for a course being offered.

 The DE Waiting List does not register you for a course.
 However, it is the first step in working towards taking an online drivers ed course.

 It is very important to provide a Contact Email that gets checked regularly.
 The Contact Email will be used to notify you about updates such as when a course is available to register and pay.

 Helpful Hints when registering to get onto the Drivers Ed Waiting List

 Contact Email: Under “Contact Email”, enter an email that the parent/student will monitor regularly.
 In most cases, it is best to use a parent email since we have found that parents usually complete the official registration and pay for the online drivers ed course.
 If a student is entering the information, it is best to enter your parent’s email or a student personal email that you check regularly.
 It is best NOT to use a school email, since many school systems will block incoming emails.

 CONFIRMATION EMAIL: If you DO NOT receive a confirmation email, then you most likely DID NOT successfully get added to the Drivers Ed Waiting List.

 Registration Schedule for Online Drivers Ed Waiting Lists

 More Detailed Online Drivers Ed Course Information Below: